Timmy-Ezekiel/alx-system_engineering-devops/0x01-shell_permissions/README.md

 * ./8-James_Bond: This script sets the permission to the file ad no permision but only other as all permision.

 * ./9-John_Doe: This script ses the mode ofthe hello file to -rwxr-x-wx

+* ./10-mirro_permission: This script that set the mode of the file hello the same as the olleh mode.

 * ./12-directory_permissions: This script creates a directory called my_dir with the permission 751